 Yes, some letter groupings can make different sounds.
 For example, the th has two different sounds.
 I like to think of the two sounds as coming from twins.
 The noisy twin and the quiet twin.

 So, teaching the sounds with the twin story gives students an association to remember the two sounds.
 When you teach with stories, with associations, you easily retain the information.

 Our online spelling program integrates auditory, visual, and tactile-kinesthetic processing skills.
 We have different levels for grades K-8.
 Your child will learn 10 new spelling words each week.
 We break up each week of words according to their spelling patterns.
 There are 8 primary spelling patterns in the English spelling system that your students will learn over the course of the program.

 Teaching spelling with the 8 spelling patterns is easier than memorizing over 30 spelling rules.
-The methods we use to teach spelling incorporate both spoken and written words.
+The methods we use to teach spelling to incorporate both spoken and written words.
 Learning the spelling patterns of the English spelling system dramatically improves your ability to spell words.
 We do this by teaching the spelling patterns, practicing spelling words a sound at a time, and learning the letters that represent vowel sounds.
-For example, students with spelling difficulties, or learning disabilities, learn the first spelling pattern is the vowel-consonant pattern.
+For example, students with spelling difficulties, dyslexic students, or learning disabilities, learn the first spelling pattern is the vowel-consonant pattern.
 These spelling words are words with short vowels: bat, pen, stop, picnic, and trust.